flectra-hq/flectra/doc/reference/orm.rst

-Common operations with dates and datetimes such as addition, substraction or fetching the start/end of a period are exposed through both :class:`~odoo.fields.Date` and :class:`~odoo.fields.Datetime`.
+Common operations with dates and datetimes such as addition, substraction or fetching the start/end of a period are exposed through both :class:`~flectra.fields.Date` and :class:`~flectra.fields.Datetime`.
-These helpers are also available by importing `odoo.tools.date_utils`.
+These helpers are also available by importing `flectra.tools.date_utils`.

 .. note:: Timezones

     Datetime fields are stored as `timestamp without timezone` columns in the database and are stored in the UTC timezone.
-This is by design, as it makes the Odoo database independent from the timezone of the hosting server system.
+This is by design, as it makes the Flectra database independent from the timezone of the hosting server system.
 Timezone conversion is managed entirely by the client side.

 .. autoclass:: Date()